valinsky/hugo_blog/content/posts/i-built-a-twitter-bot.md

 I scheduled the bot to tweet every day at 12:00 AM UTC.
 I'm excited to see the progress bar fill up while we're slowly approaching the 4th Bitcoin halving.

-Here's on of the bot's first tweets, with many more to come, daily.

 {{< tweet 1274854981791858689 >}}